ICARUS-Lab-Psych/icarus/index.md

 # ICARUS Website

-An engaging 1-3 sentence description of your lab.
+An engaging 1-3 sentence description of your lab. is it here?

 {% include section.html %}